-In Kosovo Finland has in use all foreign policy instruments: traditional diplomacy along with military and civilian crisis management, development cooperation and consular services.
+In Kosovo Finland has used all foreign policy instruments: traditional diplomacy along with military and civilian crisis management, development cooperation and consular services.
 The instruments complement one another, and the embassy has an important role in bringing synergy between them.

 The relationship between Finland and Kosovo is warm.
 The work of President Martti Ahtisaari as UN Special Representative during the Kosovo status negotiations is central when it comes to the good reputation of Finland.
 The Constitution adopted on June 15th 2008 is based on the Comprehensive Proposal for the Kosovo Status Settlement also known as “the Ahtisaari Plan”.
 Also Elisabeth Rehn's work as Special Rapporteur for Human Rights in former Yugoslavia in 1995–1997, Olli Rehn’swork as the European Commissioner for Enlargement and Minister Harri Holkeri’s work as Special Representative of the Secretary General for Kosovo from August 2003 to June 2004 have made Finland known.